<< Yesterday

 2000 At Shea Stadium, the Giants get two unusual runs in the fourth inning as the Mets outfielder Benny Agbayani catches what he thinks is the third out and gives the ball to a kid in the stands.
 The mental lapse of not knowing his grab was the second out allows both runners on base to score, but the Mets will prevail, beating San Francisco, 3-2.

 2000 The Expos induct Tim Raines, who broke in with the team in 1979 and represented Montreal in All-Star Games from 1981-1987, into their Hall of Fame.
-The BBWAA selects the 21-year veteran outfielder for induction into the National Baseball Hall of Fame in 2017.
+The BBWAA will select the 21-year veteran outfielder for induction into the National Baseball Hall of Fame in 2017.

 2007 Bobby Jenks breaks David Wells's American League record (38) and ties the 1972 Giants right-hander Jim Barr's major league mark when he retires his 41st straight batter.
 The White Sox closer reached the record book by pitching a perfect ninth inning against the Mariners.